ConstantineLignos/CTFTools/README.md

 1. The restart indicated above probably isn't strictly necessary, but it did solve a mysterious issue with some tools segfaulting when run.
-It is very likely just logging in and out is enough if restarting is an issue.
+It is very likely just logging in and out is enough.

 2. The packages installed (`ctf_prereqs.txt`) are not guaranteed to be a minimal set, but they do appear to be adequate.